The firm of Georges Carette & Cie. was founded by Georges Carette

 valve between them, controlled from the cab by a long rod on the right side of the boiler that actuates

 a rocker arm that takes the motion inside, between the frames to the valve.
-The tinplate tender has no
+The tinplate tender had no

-practical function and is just there for looks.
-It has a formed-metal coal load.
-There is an apron
+practical function and was just there for looks.
+It had a formed-metal coal load.
+There was an apron

-on the engine that folds down to cover the gap between the loco and tender when they are coupled.
+on the engine that folded down to cover the gap between the loco and tender when they were coupled.

 Storkleg-engines were made in the thousands.
-Many were destroyed by young hands, but a few survive.
+Many were destroyed by young hands, but a few have survived.

 Of those, most languish in private collections, spending their time sitting silently on shelves.

 Carette trains are very hard to find and are highly valued by collectors today.
-In June of 2007
+G.C.N. is the marking

 were highly detailed.
 Locomotives came in both clockwork and live-steam driven models.
 Coaches came with fitted